viewplatgh/pycgt/README.md

 # pycgt

-A capitcal gain tax calculator for crypto traders.
+A capital gain tax calculator for crypto traders.
 This is just a toy script, not a mature product.
 Please notice following known limits of it:

-- cannot process raw logs from any exchanges, you need to tranform your trading logs into pycgt's format before using it
+- cannot process raw logs from any exchanges, you need to transform your trading logs into pycgt's format before using it
 - limited currency types
 - supported cryptos: BTC, ETH, LTC, NMC
 - supported fiats: USD, AUD
 - limited trading pairs
 - supported pairs: btcusd, btcaud, ltcusd, nmcusd, xethxxbt, xethzusd, ethusd, xltczusd, xxbtzusd, xltcxxbt
 - designed for Australian tax return, e.g. assuming financial year end between June and July

 ## trading logs pycgt can process

-A cvs file with following column:
+A csv file with following column:

 - Type
-  optional, trasaction type
+  optional, transaction type
 - Exchange
   optional, the exchange where the trade was made
 - Datetime